olzhasar/olzhasar.github.io/content/posts/why-flask-will-teach-you-more-than-django.md

         print(user.name)
 ```

-We cannot say for sure when the query will actually be performed because we don't know was this queryset of users evaluated earlier or not.
+We cannot say for sure when the query will actually be performed because we don't know was this QuerySet of users evaluated earlier or not.
 This can lead to undesired side effects especially during development of large software projects.

-I've worked with both ORMs in a bunch of projects and my personal opinion is that SQLAlchemy is safer and also makes you think more in terms of actual SQL queries that the database will produce compared to Django.
+I've worked with both object-relational mappers in a bunch of projects and my personal opinion is that `SQLAlchemy` is safer and also makes you think more in terms of actual SQL queries that the database will produce compared to Django.
 Forming that mindset in my opinion is extremely beneficial for any entry-level backend engineer.

 ## Summary

 In conclusion, Django is undoubtedly a great web framework that will make your life easier especially if you have tight deadlines and want to iterate as quickly as possible.
 But it comes with a lot of magic hidden inside that prevents developers from understanding the whole picture.
 If you are not yet a highly experienced engineer and lack some knowledge, I would strongly recommend you to try Flask at least for your side projects.
-It will probably take more of your working time if you are justing starting out with Flask, but that will be an important investment in your backend development skills.
+It will probably take more of your working time if you are just starting out with Flask, but that will be an important investment in your backend development skills.
 On the other hand, if you are an experienced engineer but want to drop the boundaries and implement your brilliant design decisions in a complete freedom, you will also profit a lot by choosing Flask as your framework.